kmcgloin1/automatic-fortnight/README.md

 # automatic-fortnight
-predict the loan status of an individual using KNN, Decision Trees, SVM, and Logistic Regression
+Predicts the loan status of an individual using KNN, Decision Trees, SVM, and Logistic Regression.